Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Updates to Nike Lunar Prime Iron II

-- Designed for men leading an active lifestyle, the Nike Lunar Prime Iron II is ready for action from the streets to the gym.
-This stylish cross-trainer is created with tough materials that could endure grueling workout sessions.
+- Designed for men leading an active lifestyle, the Lunar Prime Iron II is ready for action from the streets to the gym.
+This stylish workout shoe from Nike is created with tough materials that could endure grueling workout sessions.

 - The upper is made of mesh to keep the foot chamber ventilated.
 The fabric is strengthened by synthetic overlays in the key areas.